Overview

 Standards Mapping

-UMLCF fields map to established educational technology standards for interoperability:
+UMCF fields map to established educational technology standards for interoperability:

-Standard Purpose UMLCF Mapping
+Standard Purpose UMCF Mapping

 IEEE LOM Metadata curriculum.metadata.*